WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 ![](https://i0.wp.com/themes.svn.wordpress.org/twentytwenty/2.2/screenshot.png?w=1144&strip=all)

 ### The importance of PHP updates
-WordPress has democratization of publishing as a central goal: making it easier for more people to share their content online, regardless of their levels of technical skill and knowledge.
+WordPress has the democratization of publishing as a central goal: making it easier for more people to share their content online, regardless of their levels of technical skill and knowledge.
 Many happy WordPress users could manage their websites with no knowledge even of HTML or CSS, let alone PHP.

 PHP is an open source server-side scripting language that has been used for web development since 1993.
 Like most computer languages, it gets updated regularly.
 In the case of PHP, the planned life span is two years from its first stable release.
 Using old PHP versions is possible, but it has consequences for speed and security.